jahaltom/Single-Cell-Analysis/Seurat-Signac/scATAC/README.md

 DefaultAssay(juvenile)<-"ATAC"
 ```

+Calulate QC metrics that will be used for filtering.

 Mononucleosomal / nucleosome-free ratio.
 Low NucleosomeSignal indicates a higher proportion of fragments in nucleosome-free regions (open chromatin, typically active regulatory regions).
 ```r
 juvenile <- NucleosomeSignal(juvenile)
 ```
-Compute TSS enrichment score per cell. ratio of fragments centered at the TSS to fragments in TSS-flanking regions.
-Higher the better.
+Compute TSS enrichment score per cell.
+THis represents the ratio of fragments centered at the TSS to fragments in TSS-flanking regions.
+Higher is better.
 ```r
 juvenile <- TSSEnrichment(object = juvenile)
 ```